haplesshero13/haplesshero13.github.io/README.md

 # Avery Yen
 Hi, I'm Avery.
-I'm an AI researcher investigating adversarial robustness and evaluation methods for frontier language models.
+I'm a longtime product engineer turned AI researcher investigating adversarial robustness and evaluation methods for frontier language models.
 I'm a Research Assistant at the [National Deep Inference Fabric](https://ndif.us) (NDIF) with David Bau, a member of MIT AI Alignment (MAIA), and pursuing my MS in Computer Science at Northeastern University.

 Before transitioning to AI research, I spent over 12 years as a software engineer, with my longest tenure at Pivotal Labs.